 - 7. Vi-Jon is a private-label manufacturer of personal care products, including hand sanitizer.
 Vi-Jon's legacy companies are more than 100 years old. - 8.
 In 2006, Berkshire acquired a controlling interest in Vi-Jon from Brunner and merged it with a competitor under the Vi-Jon name.
-Brunner retained a minority interest in the company through the Brunner Trust. - 9.
-In August 20, 2020, in a series of related transactions (the "ESOP Transaction"), Berkshire and the Brunner Defendants sold Vi-Jon and the ESOP acquired it, making Vi-Jon a 100% employee-owned company.
-The ESOP's participants are Vi-Jon's employees.
+Brunner retained a minority interest in the company through the 1992 Brunner Trust.